Toyin Ojih Odutola: Career

 In 2018, she participated in the 12th iteration of the Manifesta international biennial, in Palermo, Italy, with her solo presentation, "Scenes of Exchange."

-In September 2018, she was nominated as one of the 21 shortlisted artists for the Future Generation Art Prize for 2019, presented in a group exhibition at the PinchukArtCentre in Kiev, Ukraine, which subsequently traveled to be included in a collateral exhibition for the 58th Venice Biennale in 2019.
+In September 2018, she was nominated as one of the 21 shortlisted artists for the Future Generation Art Prize for 2019, presented in a group exhibition at the PinchukArtCentre in Kyiv, Ukraine, which subsequently traveled to be included in a collateral exhibition for the 58th Venice Biennale in 2019.

 Ojih Odutola was inducted into the National Academicians Class of 2019, of the National Academy of Design.
-A lifetime honor appointment and tradition dating back to 1825, current members confidentially nominate and elect a new class each year honoring the artists' remarkable contributions to the canon and story of American art.
-The exhibits and artwork that is shown by the ambassadors inspire the next generation while cultivating its 200-year-old tradition.
-The National Academicians assist as ambassadors for the arts.
+The lifetime honor appointment acknowledges members' contributions to the canon and story of American art.

 In August 2020, her first museum solo exhibition in the United Kingdom opened at The Curve gallery at Barbican Centre, London, titled "A Countervailing Theory."
-Specifically for this commission, Ojih Odutola created 40 works depicting an ancient parable set in central Nigeria's Jos Plateau.
+For this commission, Ojih Odutola created 40 works depicting an ancient parable set in central Nigeria's Jos Plateau.
 In the artist's interview with The Guardian, Ojih Odutola said that the exhibition was inspired by two episodes: reading about ancient rock formations in central Nigeria; and hearing about a German archaeologist who mistakenly attributed brass statues found in Nigeria to ‘Greeks from Atlantis’ because he ‘couldn’t couldn’t conceive of Nigerians having the mental aptitude to create such anatomically correct and beautiful objects’.
 Out of these two rose black and white drawings that ‘flip the script in every aspect’, in the words of the artist.
 Author, Zadie Smith, wrote an essay on the themes of the exhibition in The New Yorker, also included in the exhibition catalog.